How To Communicate Schedule Expectations To Your Boss

 Right after being hired is one of the best opportunities to discuss your expectations.

-It is mutually beneficial for employees to pursue additional education so employers should be respectful of the time (outside of their office hours) where you’ve committed yourself to another venture.
+It is mutually beneficial for employees to pursue additional education.
+Employers should be respectful of the time (outside of their office hours).

-If you find yourself consistently working more than you’re scheduled or being asked to take on more duties but don’t feel you have the available time, take an opportunity to analyze what a standard day in the office might be like for you.
+Maybe you find yourself consistently working more than you’re scheduled.
+Maybe you’re being asked to take on more duties but don’t feel you have time.
+If either of these happen, take an opportunity to analyze what a standard day in the office might be like for you.

 - Are you in multiple meetings throughout the day that doesn’t always require your attendance?